Search

 River Primary School is committed to providing a high quality education to all children.
 We believe that all children, including those identified as having special educational needs or a disability, are entitled to a broad and balanced curriculum and to be fully included in all aspects of school life.
 We value inclusion and we aim to promote a sense of community and belonging.
 This does not mean that we will treat all learners in the same way, but that we will respond to and support learners in ways which take account of their learning needs and varied life experiences.
 We believe that educational inclusion is about equal opportunities for all learners, whatever their age, gender, ethnicity, impairment, attainment and background.

-At River Primary School we are able to offer a range of additional support and provision to help children with their learning, social skills, physical needs and social emotional mental health.
-Please click on the document below to see our Whole School Provision Map which gives an overview of the types of provision we deliver in school.
+At River Primary School we are able to offer a range of additional support and provision to help children with any needs they may have.
+Please see our SEND Information Report below for full details.

 The Special Educational Needs and Disabilities (SEND) Code of Practice provides schools and local authorities with statutory guidance on duties, policies and procedures relating to The Children and Families Act 2014.
 The code, which came into force on 1 September 2014, explains the duties of schools and colleges to provide reasonable adjustments, auxiliary aids, services and support for children and young people with SEN and disabilities; it provides the basis for our work with all children with SEND at River Primary School.